rstudio/bslib/tests/testthat/_snaps/bs-theme-preset.md

     Code
       resolve_bs_preset(name = "not_a_preset", version = 4)
     Error <rlang_error>
-      'not_a_preset' is not a known preset theme name i You can list available preset themes:
+      'not_a_preset' is not a known preset theme name for Bootstrap version 4. i You can list available preset themes:
       * Built-in: `builtin_themes(4)`
       * Bootswatch: `bootswatch_themes(4)`.